 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.19 minutes getting to work every day.

-Being a small town, Sand Fork does not have a public transit system used by locals to get to and from work.
+Sand Fork is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Sand Fork ranks among the highest in the nation.
 Of the 25-and-older adult population in Sand Fork, 41.38% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.